EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 Installation instructions are available `here <http://www.gplates.org/docs/pygplates/index.html>`_.

 Also, pyGPlates currently requires Python 2.7 (future releases will support Python 3).
-So unfortunately you will need a Python 2.7 installation along with your existing Python 3 installation.
-The :ref:`Macports install example <pybacktrack_install_requirements_mac>` below shows one approach using ``sudo port select``.
+So unfortunately you will need a Python 2.7 installation.
+If you have an existing Python 3 installation then the :ref:`Macports install example <pybacktrack_install_requirements_mac>` below shows one approach to selecting the default Python (using ``sudo port select``).
 Another approach is using Python virtual environments where each environment has its own ``python``, ``pip`` and installed packages.
 However, currently pyGPlates does not yet work in virtual environments (at least on Mac systems).